-The decision to close the school is usually made by the principal in conjunction with the Superintendent of the Diocesan Office of Catholic Schools and Centers and the Pinellas County School District.
-Whenever the Pinellas County School District has to close schools due to weather conditions (hurricane, flooding, etc.) or some other type of emergency situation, St. Cecelia Catholic School may or may not also be closed.
+The decision to close the school due to an emergency is usually made by the principal in conjunction with the School Pastor and the Superintendent of the Diocesan Office of Catholic Schools and Centers.

+In all cases of hurricanes the Diocesan Hurricane Team, who monitors weather and county emergency management offices to determine if any schools, early childhood centers, or the Pastoral Center need to close for safety reasons, will make recommendations to the Bishop of the Diocese of St. Petersburg.
+It is the Bishop who will make the final decision about school closings and reopenings.

 The following procedures have been developed to insure the safety of our students and staff.

-- Emergency School Closings: If it should become necessary to close school for any reason, the Emergency Notification System and the Parent Portal will be our means of communication.
-An effort will be made to leave a message on the school's telephone system. - Evacuation of Premises: If it becomes necessary to evacuate the property at St. Cecelia Catholic School, the following are the staging areas to which students will be brought.
+- Emergency School Closings: If it should become necessary to close school for any reason, the Emergency Notification System and the Parent Portal will be our means of communication. - Evacuation of Premises: If it becomes necessary to evacuate the property at St. Cecelia Catholic School, the following are the staging areas to which students will be brought.
 The nature of the incident and the need to move away will dictate which site we use.